The Power of Personal Initiative

 What Are the Hidden Benefits?

-Using one’s personal initiative has more benefits than meet the eye.
+Using one’s personal initiative has more benefits than meets the eye.

 1. People who use their personal initiative are more respected and have greater influence.